projectara/greybus-spec/source/special/control.rst

     This Operation may be used by the AP to request the Interface to prepare to be powered down.

+.. c:function:: void intf_hibernate_abort(void);

+    This Operation may be used by the AP to abort a previously issued Interface Suspend Prepare or Interface Deactivate Prepare request.

 Greybus Control Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^